 We have worked closely with York Hospital, not just with the cancer care centre but with the purchase of wheelchairs for the car park, the funding of staff, and the opening of our shops.

 Though we came from humble beginnings, we’re so happy to have had such a significant impact on the people of York.
 We are a small team with big aspirations.

 Meet The Team

 Having launched a new brand in 2017, we have smashed our £100,000 fundraising target.
-We’re now looking forward to moving our headquarters to the sprawling new retail complex at Monks Cross, and will continue to serve the York community for 30 years and beyond.
+In May 2021 we moved to our new headquarters at the York Community Stadium, and will continue to serve the York community for 30 years and beyond.